13 Car Problems You’ll Regret Ignoring

 Here’s what can happen if you don’t remove your winter tires in the spring.

 When it comes to being low on oil and seeing that oil service light pop up on your dashboard, you likely have a little bit of driving time left before you have a problem.
 But, Gonzalez says, “ignoring your low oil situation and the oil service light for too long will cause catastrophic failure to your engine.”
 Changing your oil at the recommended intervals will help extend the life of your engine, as well as help you avoid expensive visits to the dealer’s service bay.

 Try this simple hack and you’ll never miss another oil change.

 Chipped windshield glass

 It’s not just an aesthetic issue.
-“Your windshield provides up to 30 per cent of your vehicle’s structural strength, meaning any chips or cracks can weaken your windshield, compromising your safety in a crash or rollover situation,” says Ed Sprigler, VP of Strategic Initiatives at Safelite AutoGlass.
+“Your windshield provides up to 30 percent of your vehicle’s structural strength, meaning any chips or cracks can weaken your windshield, compromising your safety in a crash or rollover situation,” says Ed Sprigler, VP of Strategic Initiatives at Safelite AutoGlass.
 Another reason you shouldn’t ignore chipped windshield glass?
-“Windshields host an important yet delicate camera called ADAS (Advanced Driver Assistance Systems) that control some of our favorite safety features, such as blind-spot monitoring, lane assist, and auto-braking,” Sprigler explains.
+“Windshields host an important yet delicate camera called ADAS (Advanced Driver Assistance Systems) that control some of our favourite safety features, such as blind-spot monitoring, lane assist, and auto-braking,” Sprigler explains.

 Find out which car repairs you’ve probably wasted money on.